 “Truth Decay” is the diminishing reliance on facts and analysis in American public life.
 It has many damaging consequences: the erosion of civil discourse, political paralysis, alienation and disengagement from political and civic institutions, and uncertainty over U.S. policy.

-The Big Lift is a preschool-third grade early learning initiative in San Mateo County, California.
+The Big Lift is a learning initiative extending from preschool to third grade in San Mateo County, California.
 This report provides descriptive analyses of participation in Big Lift programs along with measures of kindergarten-readiness at school entry.